 This book celebrates the ingenuity and courage of a marine scientist whose legacy lives on in every aquarium.

-Evan Griffith is a writer based in Austin, Texas.
+Evan Griffith is the author of Secrets of the Sea: The Story of Jeanne Power, Revolutionary Marine Scientist (Clarion, 2021) and Manatee Summer, a middle-grade novel forthcoming from Quill Tree/Harper in 2022.
 He studied creative writing at the University of North Carolina at Chapel Hill and received his MFA in Writing for Children and Young Adults at the Vermont College of Fine Arts.
-His debut picture book, Secrets of the Sea: The Story of Jeanne Power, Revolutionary Marine Scientist, releases March 2021 from Clarion Books.

-Prior to relocating to Austin, he worked for five years as an editor at Workman Publishing in NYC where he specialized in non-fiction for children and adults, and he continues to edit books on a freelance basis.
-Through his role as the youth programming specialist at The Writing Barn, an Austin-based creative writing education center, he also teaches online writing classes for kids.
+He worked for several years as an editor at Workman Publishing, where he specialized in non-fiction for children and adults, and he continues to edit books on a freelance basis.
+Through his role as the youth programming specialist at The Writing Barn, a creative writing education center, he also teaches online writing classes for kids.

 Representation: Michael Bourret at Dystel, Goderich & Bourret LLC

 EVENTS & CLASSES